usnistgov/trec-browser/browser/src/docs/trec11/filtering/overview.md

 {==

 Given a topic description and some example relevant documents, build a filtering profile which will select the most relevant examples from an incoming stream of documents.
 In the TREC 2002 filtering task we will continue to stress adaptive filtering.
 However, the batch filtering and routing tasks will also be available.
-The details of the requirements of each sub-task are provided below.

 ==}

 :fontawesome-solid-user-group: **Track coordinator(s):**

 - S. Robertson, Microsoft Research
-- I. Soboroff, National Institute of Standards and Technology
+- I. Soboroff, National Institute of Standards and Technology (NIST)

 :material-text-search: **Tasks:**